Diet and Nutrition

 Patients often ask me if an anti-inflammatory diet exists.
 The answer is that we’re not sure.
 It is clear that for some people with some medical problems certain foods can worsen their condition.
 But we do not know if this hold true in general.
 Some general guidelines to follow, however, are as follows

-- AVOID SUGARS AND STARCHES: not only do they promote obesity but there is evidence that in many people they promote inflammation
+- AVOID SUGARS AND STARCHES: not only do they promote obesity but there is evidence that in many people they promote inflammation.

 - AVOID PROCESSED FOODS SUCH AS CURED MEATS.
-They have been associated with aggravation of diseases such as Crohn’s disease and ulcerative colitis and in causing cancer
+They have been associated with aggravation of diseases such as Crohn’s disease and ulcerative colitis and in causing cancer.

 - EAT HEALTHY FATS: such as olive oil.
 “The Big Fat Surprise” is an excellent source of information on good and bad fats.
-Dr Nance and her team can also provide counselling in this regard.

-- EAT VEGETABLES AND LEGUMES: The so called “blue zone” regions of the world, such as Ikaria Greece, featured by national geographic, are noted for increased longevity and health and are characterized by a diet rich in vegetables and legumes.
+- EAT VEGETABLES AND LEGUMES: The so called “blue zone” regions of the world, such as Ikaria, Greece, featured by National Geographic, are noted for increased longevity and health and are characterized by a diet rich in vegetables and legumes.